Vedantshah007/5G-network-security-analysis/README.md

 ### 📊 Results and Insights

 ### ✅ Packet Analysis (Eavesdropping)
--Successfully intercepted and analyzed UDP/TCP packets.
+- Successfully intercepted and analyzed UDP/TCP packets.
--Revealed traffic patterns and potential vulnerabilities in unencrypted data flows.
+- Revealed traffic patterns and potential vulnerabilities in unencrypted data flows.

 ### ✅ DoS Attack Findings
--Significant increase in latency and packet loss during simulated DoS attacks.
+- Significant increase in latency and packet loss during simulated DoS attacks.
--Identified specific components of the network more vulnerable to resource exhaustion.
+- Identified specific components of the network more vulnerable to resource exhaustion.

 ### ✅ MITM Attack Findings
--Demonstrated the risks of unencrypted or poorly configured communication protocols.
+- Demonstrated the risks of unencrypted or poorly configured communication protocols.
--Highlighted the importance of encryption and secure authentication mechanisms in preventing MITM attacks.
+- Highlighted the importance of encryption and secure authentication mechanisms in preventing MITM attacks.

 ### 🛠 Technologies and Tools Used
--NS3: 5G network simulation.
+- NS3: 5G network simulation.
--Wireshark: Packet capture and traffic analysis.
+- Wireshark: Packet capture and traffic analysis.

 ### 🌐 References
 - [NS3 Official Documentation](https://www.nsnam.org/documentation/)